WHO WE ARE

 Board Member

 Sarah is a native Oregonian and grew up on a wheat farm near the Dalles.
 Sarah has enjoyed hiking, cycling, and skiing in Central Oregon for more than 20 years.
-She is the controller for Ruffwear and appreciates working for a company that practices sustainability and encourages exploration of the outdoors.
+She is the Finance & Operations Director for Deschutes River Conservancy, a nonprofit dedicated to restoring streamflow and improving water quality in the Deschutes River Basin.

 Angela Sitz